peterhinch/micropython-async/v3/docs/THREADING.md

 The synchronous `get_sync` and `put_sync` methods have blocking modes invoked by passing `block=True`.
-Blocking modes are primarily intended for use in the non-`uasyncio ` context.
-If invoked in a `uasyncio` task they must not be allowed to block because it would lock up the scheduler.
+Blocking modes are primarily intended for use in the non-`asyncio ` context.
+If invoked in a `asyncio` task they must not be allowed to block because it would lock up the scheduler.
 Nor should they be allowed to block in an ISR where blocking can have unpredictable consequences.